Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 In the original RoR architecture there is only a model validation, so why do we need to use an action validation?
 With this approach you can easily check all input parameters and return to a user what is exactly wrong before running the main code of a command .
 After this you don’t need to catch any validation errors in the code and it becomes much more clear.
 Also you can add a model validation.

 In commands you can use the same validators like in models and write your own.
-For instance, I wrote four common validators:
+For instance, I wrote five common validators:

 - Exists
 - Unique
 - Content Type
+- Owner
 - Uri

-Exists and unique validators use `model_to_validate` method and have as a parameter a lamba function to use the result in the query
+Exists and unique validators have as a parameter a lamba function to use the result and check it.

 {% highlight ruby %}
 #showme!
   validates :id, presence: true,
-                 'Core::Validator::Exists' => ->(x) { { id: x.id, deleted_at: nil } }
+                 'Core::Validator::Exists' => ->(x) { x.goal_repository.find_not_deleted(x.id) }
 {% endhighlight %}

 ## Controller